 Plane crash kills two after pilot overcome by fumes

-The two-hour drama began in Connecticut Friday morning and continued in the skies over Massachusetts and New Hampshire.
-Air traffic controllers coached the increasingly groggy passenger, and a private pilot spotted the plane, established radio contract and tried to give her instructions.
+The two-hour drama began in Connecticut and continued in the skies over Massachusetts and New Hampshire as air traffic controllers coached the increasingly groggy woman and National Guard helicopters tried in vain to catch up to the plane in hopes of giving instruction.

 ``We were trying to intercept and do something,″ said Connecticut National Guard Maj.
 Mark Rousseau. ``It was a hopeless situation as far as trying to catch it.

 Added helicopter pilot, Chief Warrant Officer Doug Duguay: ``We never even caught sight of it.
 We didn’t have a chance.″

 The red and blue plane, a single-engine Piper Cherokee flying from Farmingdale, N.Y., to Saranac Lake, clipped the treetops and crashed near Lake Winnipesaukee in southern New Hampshire.
 Rescuers searching through the dense woods found the seats and bodies thrown from the plane.

 ``There was no doubt there were no survivors,″ said Jerry DeLemus, one of the first rescuers to reach the wreckage.

 The two victims were not immediately identified.
 The Federal Aviation Administration said the plane was registered to David Riach of Babylon, N.Y.

 The first word of trouble came at 11:30 a.m. when the Sikorsky Airport in Stratford, Conn., received an emergency alarm that the plane was about 10 miles from the field with an unconscious pilot and female passenger with no experience at the controls.
 It was unclear whether the passenger or the pilot sent the message.